 The Impact of Diversity in Today’s Cinema

-Over the past few years, has undergone a resurgence in our cultural conversations, particularly with respect to the motion picture industry.
+Over the past few years, diversity has undergone a resurgence in our cultural conversations, particularly with respect to the motion picture industry.
 Hollywood, once criticized for its homogeneity, is steadily evolving with an enduring commitment to showcasing diverse voices on and off the screen.
 The impact of diversity in today’s cinema is notable, influencing not just films, but also the audiences who watch them, setting a precedent for a more inclusive future where representation truly matters and stories from all walks of life are illuminated.

 Cinema’s influence on society is significant.
 Often, our perceptions of reality are shaped by what we see portrayed in films.
 Over time, movies have stirred societal debates, evoked empathy, provoked social change, and served as a reflection of our societies.
 In the midst of this influence, a critical question arises: Are these societal representations on-screen genuinely reflect the diversity of our societies?